PythooonUser/floyd-parser/README.md

 ## Utils

+You can use several utility programs to analyse the different implementation steps up close.

-You can use `$ node tools/lexer-utils.js <floyd-code>` to generate a JSON structure of Token objects from an input string.
+Use `$ node tools/lexer-utils.js <floyd-code>` to generate a JSON structure of `Token` objects from an input string.
 This can be used to feed into any lexer tests.

+Use `$ node tools/parser-utils.js <floyd-code>` to generate a JSON structure of `Node` objects from an input string.
+This can be used to feed into any parser tests.

+Use `$ node tools/diagnostics-utils.js <floyd-code>` to generate a JSON structure of `Diagnostic` objects from an input string.